 Western medicine typically teaches us that headaches come in different varieties, each with their own unique cause.
 Tension headaches are one thing, migraines are another.
 But I find it’s often not so black and white.
 When people suffer from chronic headaches, headache types and triggers often overlap.

 Using integrative medicine, we look at the whole picture to explore all possible causes of headache, from musculoskeletal problems to food sensitivities.
 And we use a wide spectrum of treatments, including integrative nutrition, medical acupuncture, exercise and stretching.

 So many people with chronic headaches have tried and failed to find a solution for their pain.
 Often, they’ve practically given up and don’t even mention their headaches to doctors anymore.
 I want them to know that we have a lot of options at our disposal – and a lot of reason for hope.

-To make an appointment, visit the Inova Steinmetz Integrative and Functional Medicine Center.
+To make an appointment, visit the Inova Integrative and Functional Medicine.